rosiethesupergeek/Project1J-RBookClub/README.md

 Even on small screens the "What is J&R?" and "Members Stories" stay visible because if it your first visit to the site you might want to have more details about J&R is about.

-The only page which does not have every navigation button available is the "sign-up" page because it seems counter-intuitive to have a button that sends you back to the page the user is already on.

 The ability to navigate between pages without using the "back" button makes for better UX and means that you can navigate to anywhere on the website with a maximum of 3 clicks.

 <br>